tensorturtle/yolov8-on-nuimages/README.md

 Live progress bars will be shown.
 The total runtime is less than 1 minute

+NOTE: This script 'mv's the files to their new directories.
+If something went wrong and you need to run it again, you need to start from the `tar -xvf` part to restore the files in the nuim root.

 Typical output:
 ```
 $ python3 convert.py --nuim-root=/home/tensorturtle/DatasetsPublic/nuimages-full